Technology in the Classroom

 Use of Schoology in the Classroom

-Schoology is a Learning Management System, K-12 across PAUSD.
-The use will vary across various grade levels.
-Schoology is used for posting assignments, uploading media (iPad creations as well as pictures and videos that students capture), discussions on various topics from digital citizenship to classroom norms to current events and curricular topics amongst others, and for students to have a truly collaborative classroom outside the four walls.
-As parents, please ensure that you create a parent account to access your student(s)’s course.
-For directions, please refer to the Schoology help page
+Schoology is a K-12 Learning Management System, used across PAUSD.
+Its use varies across various grade levels.
+Schoology is used for posting assignments, uploading media (iPad creations as well as pictures and videos that students capture), discussions on various topics from digital citizenship to classroom norms to current events and curricular topics amongst others, and for collaboration outside classroom walls.
+Please ensure that you create a parent account to access your student(s)’s course.
+For directions, refer to the Schoology help page

-If you are stuck or have additional questions, please contact Heather Cleland.
+If you have additional questions, please contact Heather Cleland.

 Use of Google Apps in the classroom

-The primary app used is Google Drive and Docs.
-Students maintain Google Docs for writing, revising, publishing, collaborating, getting quick feedback from their teacher.
+The primary app used is Google Docs.
+Students use Google Docs for writing, revising, publishing, collaborating, and getting feedback from their teacher.
+Students also use Google Drawing, Google Forms, and Google Slides — all within Google Drive.

 Dedicated Educational Technology Specialist